 With my first smartwatch, I wasn't sure how often I'd actually use its features.
 It was quickly evident how much of an impact on my life it would make.
 Having all the essential notifications coming right to my wrist gave me a sense of comfort.
 I no longer felt the need look at my phone every couple of minutes.

-Every time that I received a text, call, email or social media interaction, I knew immediately via a notification my smartwatch.
-The intangible chain between myself and my smartphone felt like it could finally be broken.
+Every time that I received a text, call, email or social media interaction, I knew immediately via a notification at my wrist.
+It was the best feeling as the intangible chain between myself and my smartphone felt like it could finally be broken.

 Beyond these notifications, many of the smartwatches on this list offer advanced technology such as GPS, NFC and voice commands.
 The GPS is best used for tracking accurate statistics like current weather conditions or navigation.

 The NFC support is often used for mobile payments like Samsung or Apple Pay.
-These allow you to buy goods or services at supported retailers by touching your smartwatch to an NFC payment sensor.
-This removed the need to pay with cash or pull out your credit card thus saving time.
+These allow you to buy goods or services at supported retailers by touching your watch to an NFC payment sensor.
+This removes the need to pay with cash or pull out your credit card thus saving time.

 Voice assistance is another cool feature with Siri or Google Assistant being present on a few modern smartwatches.
 Like your smartphone, you can use this to answer basic questions, set alarms or interact with contacts through voice commands.